-The Branch has a developed "three lines of defence" mechanism and a comprehensive legal and compliance risk management organization structure and management system as its respective internal second line of defence.
+The Branch also has a developed "three lines of defence" mechanism and a comprehensive legal and compliance risk management organization structure and management system as its respective internal second line of defence.
 The Branch's LCO second line of defence should maintain its independency and professionalism, and independently implement legal and compliance risk monitoring, management and reporting.

-The Branch's LCO is an independent unit providing risk management and legal services, works with relevant functional units and BOCHK's risk management units to perform the duty of the second line of defence.
-LCO is responsible for the coordination, support and supervision of all fist line of defence units and other second line of defence units in the legal, compliance and reputation risk management work.
-The Branch's LCO will also ensure that the Branch has effectively implemented appropriate procedures to manage the above risks, monitor each unit's status of implementing the procedures, supervise any corrective actions and deal with breaches, and report breaches and the progress of remedial measures to the BOCHK's LCO respective team.
+The Branch's LCO will also ensure that the Branch has effectively implemented appropriate procedures to manage the above risks, monitor each unit's status of implementing the procedures, supervise any corrective actions and deal with breaches, and report breaches and the progress of remedial measures to the BOCHK LCO respective team.
 The Branch's LCO will conduct regular risk-based compliance testing and reviews so as to ensure that business and support units effectively execute relevant control measures in daily operations to achieve due compliance with applicable laws and regulations.

-Annually, a Compliance Risk Assessment is being performed by the Branch and reported to BOCHK's LCO to assess the overall risk profile at the Branch including the improvement in mechanism for legal compliance risk management.
+Annually, a Compliance Risk Assessment is being performed by the Branch and reported to BOCHK LCO to assess the overall risk profile at the Branch including the improvement in mechanism for legal compliance risk management.